XertroV/BitcoinAutoNode/README.md

 You should really check out the code before running that though.

-screen -dmS bitcoinInstaller
+### Super Lazy Method

 If you want to run one command then disconnect (nearly) straight away, use this:

     wget https://raw.github.com/XertroV/BitcoinAutoNode/master/stub.sh ; sudo bash stub.sh ; exit

 It should drop the connection once it's started.
+You can view the setup with `screen -r bitcoinInstaller` and detach (when viewing) with `Ctrl+a d`.

 Notes